ViswasS/GDP_Group_02/README.md

 **ROC-AUC (Receiver Operating Characteristic – Area Under Curve)** – Measures the model’s ability to distinguish between classes at various thresholds.
 A high AUC (close to 1) indicates good separability.

+### System Performance Metrics:
+Even if the model is accurate, it must work quickly and securely for patients and doctors.

+**Availability / Uptime** – System reliability, ideally 99%+ availability for web portal access.

+**Latency / Response Time** – Time taken to provide triage result after an image is submitted.
+Goal: ≤ 10 seconds as per user story acceptance criteria.

 # Future Enhancements for EdgeCare Triage

 **Accuracy & Accessibility:**